billsix/cprogrammingbook/doc/04-Functions.rst

 external ones.
 If an explicit initial value (see ‘ initialization’) isn't given for an automatic variable, then its value will be unknown when it is declared.
-In that state, any use of its value will cause undefined behaviour.
+In that state, any use of its value will cause undefined behavior.

 The real problem with illustrating recursion is in the selection of examples.
 Too often, simple examples are used which don't really